Deep Gravity: enhancing mobility flows generation with deep neural networks and geographic information: Results

-In addition, we included as feature of Deep Gravity the geographic distance, $r_{i,j}$, between two locations $l_i$, $l_j$, which is defined as the distance measured along the surface of the earth between the centroids of the two polygons representing the locations.
+In addition, we included as feature of Deep Gravity the geographic distance, $r_{i,j}$, between two locations $l_i$ and $l_j$, which is defined as the distance measured along the surface of the earth between the centroids of the two polygons representing the locations.
 All values of features for a given location (excluding distance) are normalized dividing them by the location's area.

-{Each flow in Deep Gravity is hence described by 39 features (18 geographic features of the origin and 18 of the destination, distance between origin and destination, and their populations).
-We also consider a light version of Deep Gravity in which we just count a location's total number of POIs without distinguishing among the categories (5 features per flow in total), and a more complex version of it in which we include the average of the geographic features of the $k$ nearest locations to a flow’s origin and destination (77 features per flow in total).
-The performance of these two models is comparable to or worse than the performance of Deep Gravity (see Supplementary Information 2, Supplementary Figure 4, Supplementary Figure 5). }
+Each flow in Deep Gravity is hence described by 39 features (18 geographic features of the origin and 18 of the destination, distance between origin and destination, and their populations).
+We also consider a light version of Deep Gravity in which we just count a location's total number of POIs without distinguishing among the categories (5 features per flow in total), and a heavy version of it in which we include the average of the geographic features of the $k$ nearest locations to a flow’s origin and destination (e.g., 77 features per flow in total for $k=2$).
+The performance of these two models is comparable to, or worse than, the performance of Deep Gravity (see Supplementary Note 2 and Supplementary Figures 4 and 5).

-The loss function of Deep Gravity is the cross-entropy loss:
+The loss function of Deep Gravity is the cross-entropy:

 where $y(l_i, l_j) / O_i$ is the fraction of observed flows from $l_i$ that go to $l_j$ and $p_{i,j}$ is the model's probability of a unit flow from $l_i$ to $l_j$.
 Note that the sum over $i$ of the cross-entropies of different origin locations follows from the assumption that flows from different locations are independent events, which allows us to apply the additive property of the cross-entropy for independent random variables.
 The network is trained for 20 epochs with the RMSprop optimizer with momentum $0.9$ and learning rate $5 \cdot 10^{-6}$ using batches of size 64 origin locations.
-To reduce the training time, we use negative sampling and consider up to 512 randomly selected locations of destination for each origin location.
+To reduce the training time, we use negative sampling and consider up to 512 randomly selected destinations for each origin location.